Trent L. Miller's ('Silcott') Story

 British nationality law, which dictates the treatment of British Overseas Territories children of descent, needs to be urgently amended to make it fair to all children born out of wedlock.

 It's been six long years since Lord Taylor's statement to the now-late Lord Eric Avebury.
 The mantle for the campaign has been taken up by Baroness Ruth Lister of Burtersett.
 She tirelessly advocates and pressures the Home Office to bring forth primary legislation to fix this unequal situation.

 We understand consultation has taken place between the Home Office and respective British Overseas Territories governments.
 The issue is now subject to an informal engagement process with key nationality stakeholders in the U.K. legal world.
 The British government has been slow to bring forth a bill.
 There is no reason to delay this.
 The urgent need for action has been raised in many written questions to the Home Office and discussed in two parliamentary reports:

 We are tired of being treated as "less-than" & made to feel like "strangers & visitors to our fathers' homelands."
-The lack of official recognition prevents us from being fully assimilated into our fathers' rich cultural roots.
+The lack of official recognition prevents us from fully assimilating into our fathers' rich cultural roots.
 We demand a right to 'official recognition and acknowledgment' to have a complete family life.